treehouses/treehouses.github.io/pages/vi/firststeps.md

 # First Steps – Systems Engineering Virtual Intern

-# The Big Picture
+## The Big Picture

 Welcome to the first steps for becoming a Systems Engineering Virtual Intern at OLE!
 We treat these first steps as a vetting process to prove that you can follow simple instructions before you can progress to working on harder projects in bigger teams.
 Consider this to be the interview for the internship.

 If you are selected for the internship after completing the steps, you will be officially invited to join the OLE systems engineering interns team!
-We’ll add you to relevant Discord channels and assign you to a specific team to work on developing and improving OLE’s **[treehouses](https://github.com/treehouses)** software.
+We’ll add you to relevant Discord channels and assign you to a specific team to work on developing and improving OLE’s **[treehouses](https://github.com/treehouses)** software, which directly supports the deployment of OLE's [planet](https://github.com/open-learning-exchange/planet) and [myPlanet](https://github.com/open-learning-exchange/myplanet) app.

 During this internship, you will have the opportunity to work with various software, tools, and technologies, including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Command Line](https://www.codecademy.com/articles/command-line-commands)**, **[Bash/Shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29)**, **[Vim](https://www.vim.org/)**, and **[Docker](https://www.docker.com/)**.
 Furthermore, you will be able to learn and practice your skills in using **[Raspberry Pi Hardware](https://www.raspberrypi.com/products/)**.